 The most common method to deal with an SFR is to file an original tax return and submit it for audit reconsideration.
 We reviewed the SFR to determine the items that caused the tax assessment.
 In addition to the taxpayer’s wages the IRS included cancellation of debt income and income from an S corporation on the return.

 The cancellation of debt income was from the foreclosure of the taxpayer’s principal residence and thus excludable from taxable income.
 We prepared and included the appropriate form with the tax return and provided adequate documentation.
 Based upon this information the IRS removed the debt cancellation from income.

 As a result of a mistake or fraud the S Corporation reported income to the taxpayer when it actually incurred a loss.
 Again we attached the appropriate form to the return with a detailed explanation and the IRS reduced the reported income to zero.

 The taxpayer was a sales manager covering a large area of South Florida and incurred a significant amount of unreimbursed travel expenses which we deducted as it was not included in the SFR prepared by the IRS.

 Finally, the return we prepared for the taxpayer was a joint return with his wife and he claimed an exemption for her.
 The IRS had used the filing status of married filing separately which results in higher tax rates.

-The above adjustments not only relieved the taxpayer of a $200,000 back tax bill but resulted in a small refund.
+The results of audit reconsideration not only relieved the taxpayer of a $200,000 back tax bill but also produced a small refund.
 If you live or work in Boca Raton or elsewhere in Palm Beach or Broward Counties and need help with back tax problems call us today at 561-826-9303 for a free consultation.